kimkun07/mindmap_mind-api/README.md

 ## About

 `mind-api` is an API for `MindElixir` Project.\
-It can be used for an endpoint of server providing tree for a mindmap.
+It is used for an endpoint of server providing data for a mindmap.

 Related Link